 Ultrasound Breast Biopsy

 Mammography and other exams are typically used to detect abnormalities or lumps in the breast.
 But these tests can’t always tell whether a growth is cancerous or benign.
 An ultrasound-guided breast biopsy utilizes sound waves to locate the abnormality and extract a tissue sample from it for further analysis.
-It’s way less invasive than a surgical biopsy and poses no risk of exposure to radiation or scarring.
+It’s way less invasive than a surgical biopsy and poses no risk of exposure to radiation.

 Breast Ultrasound Screening